 There are many popular slang terms and text abbreviations used today both on the internet and in text messages.
 One of these abbreviations is “ianal.”
 Here you will find the meaning of this abbreviation and information regarding its origin.
-You will also find other meanings if they exist, examples of how to use the abbreviation properly in conversations and some suggestions on alternatives ways you can say the same thing and convey the same message.
+You will also find other meanings if they exist, examples of how to use the abbreviation properly in conversations, and some suggestions on alternative ways you can say the same thing and convey the same message.

 What Does IANAL Mean?